RenaShahMSFT/AzureFilesVPN/README.md

 >> NOTE
 >>
->> Storage Account IP can get updated.
+>> Storage Account IP can get updated automatically.
 RouteSetupAndConnectToVPN.ps1 should be run as a scheduled task at startup to reconnect the VPN if a constant connection is desired.
 It must be run with admin permissions.

-This script will fetch the IP address of the Storage account in which your file share resides and update the routes.txt located under C:\users\<username>\AppData\Roaming\Microsoft\Network\Connections\Cm folder.
+This script will fetch the IP address of the Storage account in which your file share resides and update the routes.txt located under C:\users\YOURUSERNAME\AppData\Roaming\Microsoft\Network\Connections\Cm folder.
 This script will also connect to VPN.

 ## Conclusion